GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/04.131-140/05.Write-Thy-Law/docs.md

 ---
+title: |
-title: 135.
-Write Thy Law
+    135. Write Thy Law - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 135.
+Write Thy Law.
+O that the Lord would guide my ways To keep his statutes still!
+O that my God would grant me grace To know and do his will!
+    keywords:  |
-    keywords: Christ in Song, Write Thy Law, O that the Lord would guide my ways,
+        Christ in Song, adventhymnals, advent hymnals, Write Thy Law, O that the Lord would guide my ways.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 135. WRITE THY LAW
+####  Christ in Song,

 ```txt
 1.